dima91/ap-summaries/Summaries.md

 All implementations of programming languages use both: compilation from internal to external representation, and interpretation for I/O operation (runtime support).
 Can be modelled by indentifying a *Intermediate Abstract Machine* *Mi* with language *Li*: program in *L* is compiled to a program in *Li* and the obtained program is executed by an interpreter for *Mi*.
 The intermediate abstract machine is called **Virtual Machine**.
-Using VMs involves higher *portability* (compile source, distribute the intermediate program and execute on any platform equipped with VM) and *portability* (for a new language *L*, just provide a compiler to intermediate language).
+Using VMs involves higher *portability* (compile source, distribute the intermediate program and execute on any platform equipped with VM) and *interoperability* (for a new language *L*, just provide a compiler to intermediate language).

 **Other compilation schemes**

 1. Pure compilation and static linking (Fortran systems)
 2. Compilation, assembly and static linking
 3. Compilation, assembly and dynamic linking